thiago4go/kubernetes-security-kcsa-mock/README.md

 This project is an interactive web application designed to help aspiring Kubernetes security professionals prepare for certification exams.
 It features a comprehensive mock exam with 150 questions covering various aspects of Kubernetes security.

+## Live Version

+You can access the live version of this app [here](https://kubernetes-security-kcsa-mock.vercel.app/).

 ## Features

 - 150 carefully crafted questions on Kubernetes security topics